sebastiandedeyne/phoenix_extra_generators/README.md

 Provides extra generator commands for [Phoenix](http://phoenixframework.org/).

+Two new commands will be available in your Phoenix app:

 ```
 mix phx.gen.controller   # Generates a Phoenix controller
 mix phx.gen.view         # Generates a Phoenix view